 First you’ll cook a couple slices of bacon then chop or crumble it.
 For added flavor, leave the bacon grease in the skillet and turn heat up to medium-high.
 Add the butter and olive oil then stir.

 Next, add the onion and sauté for 3-5 minutes or until tender.
 Add the garlic and sauté for another 30 seconds.

-Add the flour, cook one minute, then stir in the mustard.
-Gradually add milk, whisking the whole time, bring it to a boil.
+Now sprinkle the flour over the onion mixture.
+Cook for one minute then stir in the mustard.
+Gradually whisk in the milk and bring it to a boil.
 Cook until slightly thickened.
 Take it off the heat and let stand 5 minutes.
 Add in the cheese and season it to taste.
 Lastly, whisk until smooth.